j-romo/devportals-starlight/src/content/docs/blog/rest-to-mdx.md

   - developer-portals
 ---

-# From reST to MDX: Why Documentation Frameworks Are Evolving

 Documentation frameworks are not just technical choices — they reflect **cultural shifts** in how we think about developer experience.

 For years, **reStructuredText (reST)** powered serious technical documentation, especially in the Python and scientific communities.